section-engineering-education/engineering-education/content/articles/cancer-cell-classification-using-scikit-learn/index.md

 ### Prerequisites
 1. Using Scikit-learn will be a necessity for our project.
 2. Jupyter notebooks are preferred for this project, however you are free to use any IDE of your choice.
 3. Breast cancer wisconsin (diagnostic) dataset will be used in this tutorial therefore ensure its loaded.
+You can download a copy of UCI ML Breast Cancer Wisconsin (Diagnostic) dataset from [here](https://scikit-learn.org/0.21/modules/generated/sklearn.datasets.load_breast_cancer.html)

 ### Table of contents
 - [Naive Bayes algorithm](#naive-bayes-algorithm)